tdda/tdda/README.md

 For more details from a source distribution or checkout, see the `README.md` file and examples in the `referencetest` subdirectory.

-An older implementation of these ideas is available as a `unittest` wrapper class, `WritableTestCase`, in `writabletestcase.py`.
-This can be imported directly with
-`from tdda.writabletestcase import WritableTestCase`.
-Examples of using this are currently available in the `deprecated` subdirectory.
-This older version will be fully deprecated and removed soon.

 *Level 1:*
 ----------